 Developer: Remedy Entertainment Publisher: 505 Games

-One of last year’s best new franchises, Control puts players in the shoes of Jesse Faden as she assumes management of the Bureau of Control, a secret, interdimensional government organization.
+One of 2019’s best new franchises, Control puts players in the shoes of Jesse Faden as she assumes management of the Bureau of Control, a secret, interdimensional government organization.

 With in-depth world building and tons of lore, Control establishes a secret sub-section of society where aliens, monstrosities and extra dimensional creatures threaten the safety of our world at every turn.